 config router multicast set multicast-routing enable config pim-sm-global set pim-use-sdwan enable config rp-address edit 1 set ip-address 172.17.0.1 next end end

-config interface edit "port1" set pim-mode sparse-mode config igmp set version 2 end set dr-priority 2 next edit "vpn1" set pim-mode sparse-mode config igmp set version 2 end set dr-priority 2 next end end
+config system interface edit "port1" set pim-mode sparse-mode config igmp set version 2 end set dr-priority 2 next edit "vpn1" set pim-mode sparse-mode config igmp set version 2 end set dr-priority 2 next end end

 In specific scenarios, particularly when multiple SD-WAN zones exist on the FortiGate with Internet circuits as members of 'Internet SD-WAN Zone' and VPN tunnels as members of 'VPN SD-WAN Zone', there is a possibility that Multicast PIM traffic may be routed incorrectly via the Internet circuits instead of the intended VPN tunnels.